In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to competitors in the market.

 - Paperless: Choose electronic documents.

 Nationwide auto insurance comes with an annual On Your Side® review.
-This service has an insurance agent check in with you once a year to make sure you fully understand your policy and ask if you want to make any changes.
+This service has an insurance agent check in with you once a year to make sure you understand your policy and ask if you want to make changes.

 Nationwide Car Insurance Coverage